WebFiori/framework/README.md

 ## Overview

 WebFiori is a modular, object-oriented PHP framework designed for building secure web applications and APIs.
-It provides a complete toolkit — routing, middleware, authorization, database management, job queues, and more — while remaining lightweight (under 3 MB core) and free of heavy external dependencies.
+It provides a complete toolkit — routing, middleware, authorization, database management, job queues, and more — while remaining lightweight  and free of heavy external dependencies.

 ## Requirements